A voice for

 An oil can be used externally to reduce inflammation and irritation caused by wounds or injury.

-• Into the heart of Chamomile
+• Into the heart of chamomile

 The essential oil that gives chamomile flowers their characteristic aroma and flavour contains sesquiterpenes and other constituents with a range of anti-inflammatory properties.
 On contact with hot water, one of these, matricin, further generates a distinctive, blue volatile oil (chamazulene) that also has these properties.
 Chamomile also contains flavonoids including apigenin which is a particularly strong anti-inflammatory.
 These constituents have a particular effect on mucosal surfaces of the digestive system when swallowed, and on the airways when inhaled with steam.
 Chamomile has also demonstrated wound healing properties.